Stepping a heavy mast on a sail boat can be an awkward job.

 regularly with the A-frame hanging just below the mast, unless somebody

-well out of the mast's drop zone.
+well out of the drop zone while pulling.
 Some people are squeamish about

 NOTE -

-If you're going to crank the mast up using one of your primary winches, then make the line ~130' long.
 If you ever had a desire to install self tailing primary winches, there is no better justification than stepping the mast.
-With a self tailing winch you can safely stop in mid lift to correct a snag, although its safest to also secure the line around a cleat.
+With a self tailing winch you can safely stop in mid lift to correct a snag, although it is safest to also secure the line around a cleat when you leave a winch.

-4b - Pull A-Frame with Trailer Winch (2022) - In the Fall of 2021 I helped my buddy lower his mast and discovered how easy the job is using a trailer winch to pull the A-frame.
-He used 2" wide seat belt webbing for a hoist line so it packs tight on the drum.
-On Panache I have to run the hoist line over the anchor roller to get around the bow.
-Since the flat portion of a roller isn't wide enough for webbing I use 1/2" (12mm) polyester line.
-The 2 speed winch has a ratchet that locks in either direction so can pause in mid lift.
+4b - Pull A-Frame with Trailer Winch (2022) - At the end of 2021 I helped a friend lower his mast and discovered how easy it is to pull the A-frame using a trailer winch.
+He uses 2" wide woven seat belt webbing for a hoist line.
+The webbing packs tight on the drum and passes around the bow.
+On Panache I have to run the hoist line over the anchor roller to get past around the bow.
+Since the flat portion of an anchor roller isn't wide enough for 2" webbing I use 1/2" (12mm) polyester line over the port roller.
+The port roller lines up more closely with the bottom eye on the port bar of the A-frame.
+The 2 speed trailer winch has a ratchet that locks in either direction so it can stop in mid lift, giving me a chance to release a snag.

-Panache's mast was lowered at end of the 2022 season with the greatest of ease.
-Of course I had to try lifting the mast from horizontal, which the winch did quite easily by the way.
-This is something we found impossible by hand pulling the A-frame with the block & tackle.
+Panache's mast using the trailer winch.
+The mast went down with the greatest of ease.
+Of course I had to try lifting the mast from horizontal, which the winch handled easily in low range.
+I always found that lifting the mast from horizontal with the block & tackle, is impossible to do without an initial lift in the cockpit.

 is 20' of 1/2" (12mm) triple plait polyester, (~5080 lb.
 BS & 710 lbs SWL).

-The trailer eye hook was spliced on the end of the line with 6 tucks into the standing line and a taper.
+The trailer eye hook is spliced on the end of the line with 6 tucks into the standing line, plus a taper.

-It took ~4 weeks to remove the construction stretch and harden the line by tensioning it in the rain and sun.
-Hard line packs tight under load on the winch drum without an overrun; an absolute must for hoisting.
-By tensioning the line to five hundred pounds it tests the overall strength to ensure it is strong enough.
-Better to discover it can hold this now than see it fail while hoisting the mast!
-It would be nice to know how much load is on the line but I don't have the tools to measure that.
+It took ~4 weeks to remove most of the construction stretch and harden the line by tensioning it really tight while exposed to rain and sun.
+Hard line packs tight under load on the winch drum without jamming between the turns; an absolute must for hoisting.
+By tensioning the line to ~500 pounds it tested the overall strength to ensure it can handle the lift.
+Better to discover it can hold this now than to see it fail while hoisting the mast!
+It would be nice to know how much load is on the hoist line but I don't have a strain gauge to measure that.

 The winch drum is full with 20' of 1/2" line.
-This leaves 1 roll of line on the drum to start the pull during the heaviest point of the hoist, when the mast is horizontal and the A-frame vertical.
+This still leaves ~6 turns of line on the drum to start the pull during the heaviest part of the hoist, when the mast is horizontal and the A-frame is vertical.

-The alternative to polyester line is 2" wide polyester seat belt webbing (~6000 lb.
-SWL).
-However, it must run over a flat anchor roller to load up the longitudinal fibres uniformly.
+The alternative hoist line is 2" wide woven polyester seat belt webbing (~6000 lb.
+Breaking Strength).
+However, it must turn over a flat 2" wide anchor roller to load up the longitudinal fibres uniformly.

-Fig 1 - The winch mounted on trailer tongue.
+Fig 1 - The winch mounted on the front of the trailer frame.

 |